dhanesh9/Fetch_Assessment/README.md

     docker run -p 8888:8888 fetch_assessment
     ```

-    Access Jupyter Notebook: Open http://localhost:8888 in your browser, using the token provided in the terminal output.

 ### Running the Docker Container with Custom Port Mapping
 By default, the application runs on port 8888 inside the container.
 You can map this to any port on your local machine.
 For example: